-The quiet neighborhood is also home to wildlife, from the ubiquitous squirrels to occasionally seen coyotes roam freely.
-Of course, there are plenty of birds, you can see a red bird on top of a pole if you can find it, and one that I caught in a net of power and signal lines.
-The other day, I said hello to a couple of bunnies quietly sitting on one of the neighbor’s lawn.
+The other day, I said hello to a couple of bunnies quietly sitting in a neighbor’s front yard.
 They were cautiously calm as I walked by, ready to scramble if I got too close.
-When I returned home from that walk, Jan and Karma were waiting for my return in the window which gave me a chance to take a picture of all three of us.
+When I returned home from that walk, Jan and Karma were waiting for my return in the window, which gave me a chance to take a picture of all three of us.
 Yes, I’m in there in an old-fashioned selfie!

-Binnaz Melin says
+Binnaz Melin

 Bahçeler, evler çok hoşuma gitti Cemal.
 Tavşancık ve Ekin selfie’si de eklenince daha da keyiflendim.
 Elline sağlık.

-Cemal Ekin says
+Cemal Ekin

 Evet, bu kisa yuruyuslerde yeni seyler buluyorum, veya gun ve isik dolayisi ile eski bildiklerim daha degisik olarak cikiyor karsima.
 Iki numarali komsu evi de Alan’in evi, buralardaki az tugla ve beton evlerden biri.
 Pencere fotografi da guzel oldu.
 Konusuruz,